 Heat pumps come in various types to suit different environmental conditions and installation requirements:

-- Air-Source Heat Pumps (ASHP): These are the most common type, extracting heat from the outdoor air and transferring it indoors.
+- Air-source heat Pumps (ASHP) are the most common type.
+They extract heat from the outdoor air and transfer it indoors.

 - Ground-Source Heat Pumps (GSHP or Geothermal Heat Pumps): These systems use the relatively stable temperature of the ground or groundwater as a heat source in winter and a heat sink in summer.